 What rewards do I get for ranked mode?

 Currently there is no way of telling what rewards are obtained as per your ranking, since the first season has not concluded yet.
-You can still play games to get different rewards, as detailed in our Legends of Runeterra vault guide, but these are separate from ranked mode.
+You can still play games to get different rewards, as detailed in our Runeterra vault guide, but these are separate from ranked mode.

 There are going to be some rewards for participating in the Runeterra beta season.
 You’ll receive seven special player icons when the icon functionality feature has been “pushed live”.
 This currently has not happened.
 In order to qualify for these player icon rewards, simply play 5 matches in ranked mode.